FDiot/code_tympan3/doc/developer/building.rst

-The main entry point of the build system is the file :file:`CMakeLists.txt` which is to be kept as synthetic as possible ; most build options are documented and preset in the file :file:`build-options.cmake`.
+The main entry point of the build system is the file :file:`CMakeLists.txt` which is to be kept as synthetic as possible ; most build options are documented and preset in the file :file:`tympan-build-options.cmake`.

-.. note:: Do not edit :file:`build-options.cmake` !
+.. note:: Do not edit :file:`tympan-build-options.cmake` !

-  In case you need to tune Code_TYMPAN build to your own set-up, you might be tempted to edit :file:`cmake/build-options.cmake`.
+  In case you need to tune Code_TYMPAN build to your own set-up, you might be tempted to edit :file:`cmake/tympan-build-options.cmake`.
 This is not the CMake way to customize a build.
 In this case you want to edit the CMake cache by either using ``ccmake`` or ``cmake-gui``.
 See `Running CMake`__ regarding this matter.